andresilva/scala-pool/README.md

 Currently, the library has no external dependencies apart from the Java and Scala standard libraries.

+### JDK7 support

+This library relies on features only available in Java 8 (`java.util.concurrent.atomic.LongAdder`), the versions published on Sonatype are compiled with JDK 8.
+This library provides support for JVM 7 if it is compiled with JDK 7 (only for Scala 2.11).
+If you need to use this library on JVM 7 then you should compile and package it yourself.

 ## Usage

 The basic usage of the pool is shown below: